 In this subsection, the allocation of the equitable share from National Government is discussed.
-It should refer to the amount of equitable share funding in the 2014 Budget and the nominal and percentage increase from the 2014/15 financial year to the 2014/15 financial year and further over the MTEF.
+It should refer to the amount of equitable share funding in the 2016 Budget and the nominal and percentage increase from 2016/17 to 2017/18 and over the MTEF.